Britain's FTSE falls after weak corporate updates, U.S. data

 “As we get closer we’re going to get a bit more volatility but people who hold equities for the long term shouldn’t be distracted by short-term political risk because you just don’t how that will play out,” Ian Williams, a strategist at Peel Hunt, said.

-Centrica, which has underperformed along with other domestic utilities this year because of Labour’s plans to cap increases in their bills, gained 2.3 percent after its chairman said it had made preparations in case it is approached with a takeover offer.
-(Reporting by Francesco Canepa; Editing by Larry King)
+Centrica, which has underperformed along with other domestic utilities this year due to Labour’s plans to cap bill rises, gained 2 percent after its chairman said it had made preparations in case it is approached with a takeover offer.
+(Reporting by Francesco Canepa; Editing by Mark Heinrich)